 Benefits of Natwest Retirement Mortgages for Over 60s

-Another benefit is that Natwest Retirement Mortgages are designed specifically for those over 60, so you can be sure that the terms and conditions are tailored to your needs.
+Another benefit is that Natwest Retirement Mortgages are explicitly designed for those over 60, so you can be sure that the terms and conditions are tailored to your needs.
 You may also be able to borrow more than with a traditional mortgage, as the loan amount is based on the value of your home and not just your income.

 Additionally, Natwest Retirement Mortgages for Over 60s offer flexible repayment options, including interest-only payments or a combination of interest and capital repayments.
 This means you can choose the option that best suits your financial situation and retirement goals.